 I don't know what I'm going to do.
 I have to take Math 101 next year and it looks hard!

 Capitalize when two or more sentences follow a colon.

 We have set this restriction: Do your chores before watching television.
 That includes washing the dishes.

 Do not capitalize after a colon if you are writing a list, or if there is only one sentence following the colon:

 There are many metals hidden away within the earth's crust: gold, zinc, and lead are just a few examples.

 There is a way to remember test information: study a lot the night before your big midterm!

 Don't let capitalization drive you crazy!

 These are just a few of the common capitalization rules to get you started.
-Always remember that, when in doubt, you can submit your paper to our English editing services for expert advice.
-To learn more about capitalization, check out our superior grammar training program, GrammarCamp.
+To learn English grammar and more about capitalization, check out our superior grammar training program, GrammarCamp.com.